Winter Storm Slams Northeast, But NYC Won’t Get As Much Snow As Forecast

 The snow accumulation for New York City has been downgraded to a measly four to six inches, as snow mixes with sleet and rain.
 Areas north and west are getting the intense snowfall once expected downstate.

 Whatever is falling from the sky, it’s still going to be coming down the hardest Tuesday morning into early afternoon.
-The snow/sleet combo will switch over to regular old rain by the afternoon, then change back to snow before the storm clears out Tuesday night, says the National Weather Service.
+Central Park has already logged four inches of snow as of 8 a.m.; LaGuardia Airport in Queens notched just shy of six inches.
+Eventually, the snow/sleet combo will switch over to regular old rain, then change back to snow before the storm clears out Tuesday night, says the National Weather Service.
 Winds will still be gusting up to 50 miles per hour, visibility will be very poor, and it’s still going to be bitterly cold, with temperatures in the high 20s.
 In other words, it’s still really gross outside.

+Governor Andrew Cuomo declared a state of emergency in all 62 counties of New York; Mayor Bill de Blasio also declared a state of emergency in New York City, and public schools remain closed.
+Above-ground MTA service has been suspended since 4 a.m.
+Tuesday:

+New York City Transit buses are still operating, though definitely check for service changes before venturing out to catch one.
+Cuomo is shutting down Metro-North as of noon Tuesday because of the extreme snowfall inland.
+The Long Island Railroad is operating on a regular weekday schedule, but with some delays and cancellations.
+MTA officials have said they expect subways to be running regularly by the Wednesday morning commute.